 Moms will love any of these choices.
 They are all so cute and trendy, really, you can’t go wrong with any these.
 And most of these are easily personalized.
 I have a couple of necklaces with my babies’ names on them and they are my go-to jewelry most days.
 They make me happy every time I put them on.

-To sum up, I hope this gift list has given you some ideas to get you going with your Mother’s Day shopping list.
+To sum up, I hope this Mother’s Day Gift Giving Guide has given you some ideas to get you going with your Mother’s Day shopping list.
 To sum up, mommy-ing is one of the toughest (and greatest) jobs there is.
 And while you should thank mothers every day in little ways, Mother’s Day is your chance to give a really big “Thank You” for all the things the moms in your life accomplish every day.
 I hope you find these ideas helpful and are planning a wonderful day for the moms in your life.

-PS – To my Honey, if you are reading this, I’ll take one of everything I’ve listed.
+PS – To my Honey, if you are reading this Mother’s Day Gift Giving Guide, I’ll take one of everything I’ve listed.
 Thanks!!!

 - To The Mom of A Newborn Baby